 5. Discussion and conclusions:

-The inhabitant of the area of the study has traditionally been practicing subsistence based agriculture with little market access.
-It was only in last few decades that plantation based agriculture had been introduced in the district, similarly oil palm had been introduced in the district during last decade.
-Further the inhabitant of the area has its culture highly affiliated to the agriculture pattern and its forest and its products obtained from the forest.
+The inhabitants of the area of the study have traditionally been practising subsistence-based agriculture with little market access.
+It was only in the last few decades that plantation based agriculture had been introduced in the district, similarly oil palm was introduced in the district during last decade.
+Further the inhabitants of the area has its culture highly affiliated to the agricultural pattern and their forest and the products obtained from the forest.
 (S.Roy, 1997).
-It is only recently that commercial agriculture in the form of monoculture based plantation agriculture has been introduced to improve the livelihood standard of the farmers.
+It is only recently that commercial agriculture in the form of monoculture-based plantation agriculture has been introduced to improve the livelihood standard of the farmers.
 Thus in that line, Oil palm has been introduced in Arunachal Pradesh by various government intervention in the form of government schemes.

 As per the techno-economic feasibility report, about 1,30,000 ha. of the state’s geographical area is potentially suitable for oil palm cultivation.
 However, as of 2023, only about 6,500 ha. of state has been brought under oil palm cultivation, which accounts for about 5% of total potential area.
 Further, growth of oil palm cultivation is mainly driven by only two districts alone (East Siang and Lower Dibang Valley), both of the district combined together, constitutes about 56% of total geographical area under oil palm cultivation.